 Last year for Christmas, Richard and I spent a month traveling (side note – am I the only one who always tries to spell this traveling?) around the UK.
 We spent time in England, Northern Ireland, and Wales, and even drove through Scotland (albeit without stopping) while visiting his family!
 For some reason, one of the things we remember most is getting stuck in the wind and rain outside of our hotel beside the Giant’s Causeway after a fire broke out.
 Not exactly the most fun we’ve had, but the reward was worth it!

 We were in the middle of a wonderful breakfast at the hotel, when one of the dryers in the laundry caught fire, and we were told we had to go outside right away.
-Unfortunately it was in the middle of December, and of course we forgot to wear our winter coats to the dining room.
-After freezing outside for a while, we were brought into the nearby visitor centre to wait until the firemen cleared the building.
+Unfortunately, it was in the middle of December, and of course, we forgot to wear our winter coats to the dining room.
+After freezing outside for a while, we were brought into the nearby visitor center to wait until the firemen cleared the building.
 Luckily nothing was damaged.

 Northern Irish Wheaten Bread